Skip to main content

 If confidence isn't a valid criterion, what is?
 Four things, and all four must be true at the same time.

 1. Time: The 3-month consistency rule.
-You need a minimum of 3 months (roughly 60 trading days) of live trading data at your current size.
+Minimum 3 months (roughly 60 trading days) of live trading data at your current size.
 Not paper trading.
 Not backtesting.
-Live trades with real money.
+Three months forces you to trade through different conditions: trending weeks, choppy weeks, news events.

 Decision flowchart for evaluating whether to increase position size, with four criteria gates that must all pass before sizing up